Roosevelt High School (Seattle): Programs, groups, and clubs

-Roosevelt High School has the only full-time drama program in the Seattle School District.
-Eight periods of drama are offered per day including directing, acting, technical theater, production, design, and a complete musical theater program.
-There are four private voice teachers, a vocal director, and a choreographer for the annual musical.
-Each year Roosevelt holds its "Dramafest" (a series of twelve student-produced plays), a Winter Production, and a Spring Musical.

 In the Hands for a Bridge program, students choose to travel either to South Africa or Northern Ireland, where they help foster dialogue about diversity, prejudice, and social change.
 This group was created in 2001 by teachers Tom Nolet, Francene Watson, and Danny Rock with assistance from the University of Washington's Comparative History of Ideas Program and the Jackson School of International Studies.
 Each student accepted to this program is enrolled in the HFB class, where an intensive year-long study of literature, history, and the arts focuses on cultures in conflict.
-The Northern Ireland travelers visit Oakgrove Integrated College in Derry which is led by John Harkin, while the South African travelers visit Isilimela Comprehensive School and Bellville High School (Hoërskool Bellville) in Cape Town.
+The Northern Ireland travelers visit Oakgrove Integrated College in Derry which is led by John Harkin, while the South African travelers visit Isilimela Comprehensive School and Bellville High School (Hoërskool Bellville) near Cape Town.

 Roosevelt also is home to FIRST Robotics Competition (FRC) Washington team 4180, the Iron Riders.
 The student-run club constructs robots to compete in yearly competitions.
 The team attended the 2016 FIRST Championship in St. Louis and won a District Innovation in Control Award for their image recognition and targeting system.
 The Iron Riders were also on the winning alliance at the 8th Annual Washington Girls Generation FIRST Robotics Competition in 2019.